10 Ft Interface, Streaming Media (Portfolio Piece)

 With research in hand, I utilized the details from the client to mock-up screens, fields, and rudimentary navigation via hand-drawn sketches.
 After an initial round of feedback, I moved on to wireframe design and finally to a working prototype of both the interface and the remote control.

 Setting up this design first required looking at the required inputs and expected outputs from the client.
 In this case, it was clear that images, titles, descriptions, and other video details would need to be displayed in category and featured video view ports.
 Additionally, the remote control would also need to have only the necessary navigation and media control buttons.

-I found that these three screens met the deliverable requirements of the client, but did end up adding another viewport for user with vision disability.
+I found that these three screens met the deliverable requirements of the client, but did end up adding another viewport for users with vision disabilities.

 I also originally imagined users paging through results and included a scroll slider, but later realized that the added functionality didn’t reduce the number of interactions enough to warrant its existence.

 Finally, you can see how the final design was influenced by the natural movement of the thumb sketch on the right.
 The thumb naturally moves in a sort of hourglass pattern, with the most natural movement on the curve from bottom-left to top-right.